Elias-Prog-IT/SQL_Assignments/README.md

-# SQL
+# PLSQL
-A couple of SQL assignments that I have done.
+A couple of PLSQL and SQL assignments that I have done.